 About us

 SpectraCrop was founded in 2015 as a university-based “spin-out” from the Department of Plant- and Environmental Sciences, University of Copenhagen.
-SpectraCrop aims to market handheld devices to determine plant P-status and generel plant vitality, to benefit all branches of the plant production industry.
-SpectraCrop has developed a unique product for this purpose, which is patented (Patent FAO58WO) in collaboration with University of Copenhagen and Foss Analytics A/S. The developement process is supported by University of Copenhagen and programs offered by Innovation Fund Denmark.
+SpectraCrop aims to market handheld devices to determine plant P and Mn-status and generel plant vitality, to benefit all branches of the plant production industry.
+SpectraCrop has developed a unique product for this purpose, which is patented (Patent FAO58WO).
+The developement process is supported by University of Copenhagen and programs offered by Innovation Fund Denmark.

 Jens Frydenvang